Metrological/cobalt/cobalt/site/docs/development/setup-android.md

 The test target itself (e.g. nplb) just builds an .so file (e.g. libnplb.so).
-To run that on a device, it needs to be packaged into an APK, which is done by the associated "deploy" target (e.g. nplb_deploy).
+To run that on a device, it needs to be packaged into an APK, which is done by the associated "install" target (e.g. nplb_install).
 The Starboard test runner does all this for you, so just use that to build and run tests.
 For example, to build and run "devel" NPLB on an ARM64 device, from the top-level directory: